-Though there are no direct lineal relationships to me from United States Presidents, there are lateral cousin relationships with at least 20 of the 44 Presidents.
-See a chart on my personal web site: http://www.dasharpe.com/geneology/Presidents.htm
+Though there are no direct lineal relationships to me from United States Presidents, there are lateral cousin relationships with at least 17 of the 45 Presidents, as well as seven Vice Presidents.
+See a chart on my personal website

 It is interesting to note that there are cousin relationships to all four of the Presidents featured in the 60-foot high sculptures of Mount Rushmore in South Dakota: George Washington, Thomas Jefferson, Abraham Lincoln and Theodore Roosevelt.